ig3/calibre-web/README.md

 It uses epub.js in the browser to display the book.
 Once the book is downloaded, there is no more load on the server as it is browsed.

+## System Requirements

+I have only run this on Debian Linux.
+Not tested on other distributions or operating systems.

+Requires [Node.js](https://nodejs.org).
+I am running it on v18.13.0.
+Not tested on other versions.

+When idle, with a couple of Calibre libraries totaling over 500 books, top reports under 50K physical memory consumed and 0% CPU.
+It occupies a little under 25MB disk space.

 ## Motivation